fahidjavid/doc-test/docs/home/settings/special-offers.md

 ## **Special Offers Settings**

-If you want to display **Special Offers** on homepage then navigate to **Dashboard > Customize > Home > Special Offers**.
+If you want to display **Special Offers** on homepage then navigate to **Dashboard &rarr; Customize &rarr; Home &rarr; Special Offers**.
 You can choose title description and number of Special Offers as shown below.

 ![img](../../img/special-offers.png)